 Site description

 For this study we used data collected over a 50 year period in Denny Wood, located in the New Forest National Park, Southern England (Lat: 50o 51.5’ N and 1o 32.5’ W).
 The site is gently sloping (1-3°), with clay rich brown earth soils.
 Woodland vegetation is dominated by old-growth beech (Fagus sylvatica) with frequent pedunculate oak (Quercus robur) and birch (Betula pendula, B. pubescens), and an understory primarily of holly (Ilex aquifolium).
 In open areas the ground vegetation is mostly comprised of Agrostis-dominated grassland or stands of bracken (Pteridium aquilinum).
 There are large populations of deer, ponies and cattle in the New Forest, resulting in high herbivore pressure (Newton et al. 2013).
 Denny Wood has experienced high browsing pressure since at least the 1960’s (Mountford & Peterken 2003).
-Additional data was taken from a recent study of forest dieback carried out at 12 sites across the New Forest (Evans et al. In prep. ).
+Additional data on seedling and sapling densities was collected at 12 sites across the New Forest (Evans et al. In prep. ).

 Data collection